-I completed my Associate in Management Programme at the University of Cape Town Graduate School of Business in 2005, after which I spent the next 3yrs as General Manager of Umbindi Publishers and in 2008 I took on the exciting challenge of directorship at the ASF.
-One of my most treasured memories is a meeting with Tata Nelson Mandela, which I view as “my reward” for initiating CSI Programmes at Capespan Ltd. The ASF further allows me to live out my aspiration to facilitate the opportunity for ASF bursars to complete their basic schooling, to awaken the desire to continue furthering their education, to be transformed and to break free from the cycle of poverty.
+I completed my Associate in Management Programme at the University of Cape Town Graduate School of Business in 2005, whilst in the employ of Cambridge University Press.
+Thereafter I was appointed as General Manager of Umbindi Publishers – tasked with establishing the business (commissioning editors and overseeing the “concept to print” of study guides for high school learners) in addition to ensuring the return of investment made by the 3 partners within a 3yr period (a feat managed within the first year of operation).
+In 2008 I took on the exciting challenge of directorship at the ASF and I have not looked back.
+Here I am able to live out my passion – that of facilitating the opportunity for learners to complete their basic schooling, to awaken the desire to continue furthering their education, to be transformed and to break free from the cycle of poverty.
 My greatest hope for mankind is that every person be given the opportunity to reach their full potential.
+One of my most treasured memories is a meeting with Tata Nelson Mandela, which I view as “my reward” for initiating CSI Programmes at Capespan Ltd.

 |Professor Geoff Everingham||Chairperson: Retired Professor of Accounting - University of Cape Town.
 Previously Chaired Sycom Property Fund and Transnet Ltd.|